JpJoubert777/EHN-2020-prac-2/README.md

 10 April group 20

+Please open this readme in a text editor rather than reading from gitHub.
+Some text doesn't show on github for some reason.
 Open a terminal in the same folder as the source files.
 Type "make" and hit enter.
 The command after this has the following format: